Kenneth Goff

-Kenneth Goff (September 19, 1914 - April 11, 1972) was a Christian Identity minister and anti-Communist.
+Oliver Kenneth Goff (September 19, 1914 – April 11, 1972) was a Christian Identity minister and anti-communist.
 He had been a member of the Communist Party of the United States of America (CPUSA) from 1936 to 1939 after which he testified before the Dies Committee.
 He was the 1944 national chairman of Gerald L. K. Smith's Christian Youth for America.

 Goff was the author of several books, tracts, and periodicals.
 Through the Soldiers of the Cross Training Institute, he trained several ministers in Christian Identity, including Dan Gayman and Thom Robb.
 He died at the age of 57 in Chicago in 1972 during a speaking tour.